MosesSymeonidis/fronius-to-prometheus/collectors/COLLECTORS.md

 ## Third-party collectors

-These collectors are developed and maintined by third parties and, unlike the other collectors, are not installed by default.
+These collectors are developed and maintained by third parties and, unlike the other collectors, are not installed by default.
 To use a third-party collector, visit their GitHub/documentation page and follow their installation procedures.

--   [CyberPower UPS](https://github.com/HawtDogFlvrWtr/netdata_cyberpwrups_plugin): Polls Cyberpower UPS data using PowerPanel® Personal Linux.
+-   [CyberPower UPS](https://github.com/HawtDogFlvrWtr/netdata_cyberpwrups_plugin): Polls CyberPower UPS data using PowerPanel® Personal Linux.
 -   [Logged-in users](https://github.com/veksh/netdata-numsessions): Collect the number of currently logged-on users.
 -   [nim-netdata-plugin](https://github.com/FedericoCeratto/nim-netdata-plugin): A helper to create native Netdata